greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 Edits made by distinct authors may be attributed to a single author.
 The GitHub Sync feature attributes all edits to the project owner.
 {#tbl:platforms}

+Existing platforms work well for editing text and are widely used for scholarly writing.
+However, they often lack features that are important for open collaborative writing, such as versatile version control and multiple permission levels.
+For example, Manubot is the only platform listed in Table @tbl:platforms that offers the ability to address thematically related changes together and enables multiple authors to iteratively refine proposed changes.

+## Manubot contribution workflow {#contribution-workflow}

 Manubot's collaborative writing workflow adopts standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
 The GitHub platform supports organizing and editing the manuscript.